RedPitaya/Documentation/appsFeatures/remoteControl/scpi.rst

 SCILAB
 ======

-To use the SCPI commands, you will need to set up Scilab sockets.
-The procedure is described below.
+**Requirements and Setup**

+To control Red Pitaya through Scilab, the *Scilab socket toolbox* extension is required.
+Internet connection is required for the installation process.

 #.
 Go to the |Scilab download page| and download and install Scilab for your OS.
 #.
-Go to the |Scilab toolbox| and download the basic socket function for Scilab.
+Go to the |Scilab toolbox| and download the *basic socket function* for Scilab.
 #.
 Go to the extracted Scilab folder, then to the folder named ``contrib``.
 #.
-Copy the socket_toolbox zip file to the contrib folder.
+Copy the *socket_toolbox* zip file to the ``contrib`` folder.
 #.
-Extract the socket_toolbox zip file inside the contrib folder.
+Extract the *socket_toolbox* zip file inside the ``contrib`` folder.
 #.
-We no longer require the socket_toolbox zip file, so remove it.
+Delete the *socket_toolbox* zip file, as it is no longer required
 #.
-Go to the socket_toolbox folder.
+Go to the *socket_toolbox* folder.
 #.
-Open loader.sce with your Scilab and press RUN (grey run button on SCILAB editor GUI).
+Open *loader.sce* with your Scilab and press RUN (grey run button on SCILAB editor GUI).

-These last two steps must be executed each time you start Scilab.
-To install, you must have an internet connection.
+The last two steps must be executed each time you start Scilab.

+**Running code**

 Running the examples is the same as on MATLAB.

 #.
-In the MATLAB workspace, paste the code from the :ref:`blink <blink>` tutorial example.
+In the Scilab workspace, paste the code from the :ref:`blink <blink>` tutorial example.
 #.
-Replace the IP in the example with the IP of your Red Pitaya board.
+Replace the IP in the example with the IP of your Red Pitaya board or the *"rp-xxxxxx.local"* address.
 #.
-Press RUN to run the code.
+Hit *RUN* to run the code.

-Different code examples can be found :ref:`here <examples>`.
+The code examples can be found :ref:`here <examples>`.
+Please reffer to the MATLAB examples.

 .. |Scilab download page| raw:: html